Austria has so much to offer. Here you will collect inspirations and ideas for your vacation, these are the best places to visit in Austria!

 Salzburg is Mozart’s birthplace and you have to add this Austrian city to your bucket list.

 It is conveniently located between Vienna, the east, and Innsbruck, the west.
-Besides, Salzburg is bordering Germany and is therefore just a stone’s throw from Munich.
+Besides, Salzburg is bordering Germany and is therefore just a stone’s throw from the Bavarian capital.

 The old town is a pretty walk and you will enjoy getting lost in it.
 Small charming boutiques and hidden historical corners await to be discovered.